thin-edge/thin-edge.io/docs/src/tutorials/device-monitoring.md

 ```

-The `collectd-mapper` translates into the [thin-edge.io JSON](../architecture/thin-edge-json.md) format,
+The `collectd-mapper` translates these collectd measurements into the [thin-edge.io JSON](../architecture/thin-edge-json.md) format,
 [grouping the measurements](../references/bridged-topics.md#collectd-topics) emitted by each plugin:

 ```